rwilson504/PCFControls/Calendar/README.md

 *Important Notes:*

+- Using Code Components in a canvas app is currently in pre-release.
+You will need to follow [these directions](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/component-framework-for-canvas-apps) in order to enable this feature within your environment.
 - After you drop the calendar control onto your Canvas app or update any of the controls properties make sure that you close and re-open the app in the PowerApps Editor to see the changes reflected.
 - When adding the control to the form it will have a long name like raw_RAW.Calendar.Calendar(00000001-0000-0000-0001-00000000009b1) rename it to something simple like Calendar Control